Semi-supervised inference using unlabeled summary statistics: Mean estimation under covariate-independent labeling

-In addition, Theorem \ref{theorem for the asymptotics under MCAR} establishes that \(\widehat{\theta}\) remains consistent and asymptotically normal (CAN) even when the linear model is misspecified.
-The asymptotic variance \(\sigma_n^2\) aligns with that of the linear regression-based methods from \cite{zhang2019semi, zhang2022high} when \(\Gamma_i\) and \(n_P = \sum_{i=1}^n \Gamma_i\) are treated as random.
-When external covariates are fully observable, \cite{zhang2019semi} demonstrated that the oracle lower bound for the asymptotic variance is \(\sigma_{\rm oracle}^2 = \gamma_n^{-1} \Var(Y) + (1 - \gamma_n^{-1}) \Var(\mu(X))\), where \(\mu(X) = \E(Y \mid X)\) represents the true conditional mean function.
-If the linear model is correct, the asymptotic variance \(\sigma_n^2\) from Theorem \ref{theorem for the asymptotics under MCAR} matches this semi-supervised oracle lower bound, but notably, we achieve this without requiring individualized covariate data from external sources.
-In the presence of model misspecification, efficiency gains are possible when individualized covariates are partially observable; see further extensions in Section \ref{sec: mcar plm}.

-\begin{remark}[Cross-fitting without access to individualized external covariates] The cross-fitting technique is widely recognized for its effectiveness in reducing bias from nuisance estimation, particularly in settings where nuisance parameters do not achieve a parametric convergence rate -- common in high-dimensional or non-parametric scenarios.
-Methods that incorporate cross-fitting generally deliver faster convergence rates and enable valid inference under weaker sparsity assumptions; see, e.g., \cite{chernozhukov2017double,zhang2022high,qian2024changepoint}.
-In the context of mean estimation under data homogeneity, \cite{zhang2022high} pointed out that statistical inference typically requires an ultra-sparse condition \(s = o(\sqrt{n_P}/\log d)\) when estimation is done without cross-fitting, assuming \(\Gamma_i\) and \(n_P\) are non-random.
-To relax this requirement, they applied cross-fitting across the entire dataset, resulting in an improved sparsity condition of \(s = o(n_P/\log d)\).
+In addition, Theorem~\ref{theorem for the asymptotics under MCAR} establishes that \(\widehat{\theta}\) remains consistent and asymptotically normal even when the linear working model is misspecified.
+Compared with the supervised sample mean \(\bar Y_1\), which has asymptotic variance \(\gamma_n^{-1}\var(Y)\), the asymptotic variance of \(\widehat{\theta}\), namely \(\sigma_n^2\), is smaller by $(\gamma_n^{-1}-1)\var(X^\T\beta^*)\geq0$.
+The asymptotic variance \(\sigma_n^2\) also aligns with that of the linear regression-based methods from \citet{zhang2019semi, zhang2022high} when \(\Gamma_i\) is treated as random.
+When individualized unlabeled covariates are observable, \citet{zhang2019semi} show that the oracle lower bound for the asymptotic variance is \(\sigma_{\rm oracle}^2 = \gamma_n^{-1} \var(Y) + (1 - \gamma_n^{-1}) \var(\mu(X))\), where \(\mu(X) = \E(Y \mid X)\) represents the true conditional mean function.
+If the linear model is correct, the asymptotic variance \(\sigma_n^2\) from Theorem~\ref{theorem for the asymptotics under MCAR} matches this semi-supervised oracle lower bound, but notably, we achieve this without requiring individualized unlabeled covariates.
+In the presence of model misspecification, efficiency gains are possible when individualized covariates are partially observable; see Section~\ref{sec: mcar plm}. \begin{remark}[Cross-fitting without access to individualized unlabeled covariates] The cross-fitting technique is well known for reducing bias from nuisance estimation, especially when nuisance estimators do not achieve a parametric convergence rate, as is common in high-dimensional or nonparametric settings.
+Methods that use cross-fitting often attain faster convergence rates and allow valid inference under weaker sparsity conditions; see, for example, \citep{chernozhukov2017double,tony2020semisupervised,zhang2022high,qian2024changepoint}.
+In the context of mean estimation under covariate-independent labeling, \citet{zhang2022high} note that statistical inference without cross-fitting typically requires an ultra-sparse condition \(s = o((n_L)^{1/2}/\log d)\), assuming \(\Gamma_i\) and \(n_L\) are non-random.
+To relax this requirement, they apply cross-fitting across the entire dataset, which improves the sparsity condition to \(s = o(n_L/\log d)\).